esponges/interview/react-ts-node.md

 - What's tree shaking?
 How is it related with performance?
 > Tree shaking is a process that removes unused code from the bundle.
 It's related to performance because it reduces the size of the bundle.

+- In a React Component method (eg. handleClick) can you `return` a `setState`?
+Why?
+> No, `setState` cannot be returned from a handler.
+It must be invoked directly or React won't schedule a re-render.

 ## Coding
 - What's an abstraction in programming?
 How would you implement it and why?